Code-Institute-Submissions/MariaHochstoeger-project22/README.md

 ### Wireframes

 The wireframes were made in Figma.
 A mockup of a mobile screen was chosen since the site was built using the mobile-first approach.
 The wireframes were kept very simple and the focus was on structure rather than design.
 The wireframes also include a countdown field which was not implemented in the basic version of the game.
-It is a possible future feature.
+Also, at this point no personalized message is included when the score is displayed.
+Both are possible future features.

 ![Wireframes for mobile](assets/images/readme-images/wireframes_indian_wedding.png) <br>